kubernetes/website/docs/getting-started-guides/kubeadm.md

 * On AWS, [kops](kops) makes installation and cluster management easy (and supports high availability)

 **The `kubeadm` tool is currently in alpha but please try it out and give us [feedback](/docs/getting-started-guides/kubeadm/#feedback)!
-Be sure to read the [limitations](#limitations); in particular note that kubeadm is not currently recommended for use with GCE or AWS due to its lack of cloudprovider integration.**
+Be sure to read the [limitations](#limitations); in particular note that kubeadm doesn't have great support for automatically configuring cloud providers.
+Please refer to the specific cloud provider documentation or use another provisioning system.**

 ## Prerequisites